 There is no need for an external device to do this processing for you if you need to use a mixer or other microphone source that is not integrated with a speaker output.
 Zoom will do all of the optimization based on adaptive processing to learn the room and optimize the audio.
 Zoom can hear multiple independent channels of audio in certain applications and apply processing to each channel of audio for an optimized experience.
-To enable the Zoom software audio processing, on the Zoom Room controller, tap Settings > Microphone > tap the Software Audio Processing toggle:
+To enable the Zoom software audio processing, on the Zoom Room controller, tap Settings, then Microphone, then tap the Software Audio Processing toggle:

-Additionally, you have a setting which will reduce some of the reverberation in the room.
-Keep in mind that highly reverberant rooms will still sound reverberant, but this setting may make it more tolerable with some processing applied to mitigate the issue.
-This setting may be destructive.
-Please do not use if not needed.
-With the Zoom DSP enabled on the Zoom Room Controller, tap Settings > Microphone > tap the Reduce excessive sound reverberation toggle:
+There is another Zoom SAP setting which will suppress some of the room noise and reverberation.
+Keep in mind that highly reverberant & noisy rooms will still sound reverberant, but this setting may make it more tolerable with some processing applied to mitigate the issue.

 Note: If you select a different speaker such as internal computer speaker and go back to the other speaker that matches the microphone, that may trigger this setting to turn on when it is not wanted.

 - Mobile Cart (2-5 people)

 - Conference (9-19 People w/ceiling mics)

 Here we will discuss some utilities to test your Zoom Rooms environment.
 It is always recommended to do a test call with at least a couple of peers to hear the space, check each microphone and validate performance.

 Test the Speakers